 Continue to polish until the polish nearly disappears.
 Wipe with a microfiber towel and inspect the area.
 If you are working in an enclosed area like a garage, utilize a direct light to see if holograms still exist.
 A sure way to know is by taking the car into direct sunlight.

-Keep in mind that after using Clean & Polish, the paint will not be completely swirl free.
-That's where the next two steps come in.
+Keep in mind that after using CUT, the paint will not be completely swirl free.
+That's where the next step come in.

 Step 3

-Next, we need to polish out the micro swirls left behind by No. 1 Clean & Polish.
+Next, we need to polish out the micro swirls left behind by CUT.
 Yes, that's right.
-Abrasive polishes like Clean & Polish remove the big scratches and swirls but leave behind very fine swirls we call "micro marring".
+Abrasive polishes like CUT remove the big scratches and swirls but leave behind very fine swirls we call "micro marring".

-Using, No. 2 One Step Polish, we're going to remove the micro marring and give the paint a deeper, more refined finish.
+Using, DF's POLISH, we're going to remove the micro marring and give the paint a deeper, more refined finish.

-Now polish the surface with the green polishing pad and No. 2 One Step Polish on speed 5-6.
+Now polish the surface with the green polishing pad and POLISH on speed 5-6.
 Again, several passes might be necessary to achieve results.
 Remember to take your time.
 Work the polish in slowly applying medium pressure.
 Let the polish do the work!

 Step 4

-For maximum protection, we recommended applying a coat of SF3 Premium Protect either by hand or on speed 1-2 with the black finishing pad.
-SF3 Premium Protect will give your paint finish the highest protection possible.
+For maximum protection, we recommended applying a coat of DF Heritage Sealant Wax either by hand or on speed 1-2 with the black finishing pad.
+Heritage Sealant Wax will give your paint finish the highest protection possible for a product that isn't SiO2 or ceramic based.

 If you have any questions, contact us!